|1979, with Moon Sung, from Seoul, Korea to Buffalo, NY|

 A month or two after Audriana's trip, Betty came to our area to attend a fund raiser.
 She visited WCSU with Audriana and I had the most wonderful pleasure of having lunch with Betty followed by and an entire afternoon of conversation and stories at my home.
 We even checked in with Jodie - they serve together on the board of AIAA and on that afternoon Jodie was Betty's proxy at their meeting.
 Betty told me about her inspiration, Dr. Tom Dooley, and I told her that I had taken a three-month leave of absence from Eastern Airlines in 1981 to be a 'Dooley Girl' in Nepal (I volunteered on a vaccination team for the Tom Dooley Foundation/Intermed in Gorkha District).

 Life does has a way of coming full circle.
 I met Betty and it was amazing.
-She has definitely moved to the top of my list as a role model!
 I offered to travel with Betty on June 1 (you know, so I could learn to be more like her!), but the cost to fly to Afghanistan is crazy.
 Anybody with frequent flyer miles out there?
 If not, all's well as I'll be traveling to the Himalayas next June with an anthropology/medical team organized by the Himalayan Health Exchange - I will teach medical anthropology on a three-week trek to remote villages in the Indo-Tibetan borderland.
 Must be that 'circle' again!

 PS: Over the years my own feelings about humanitarian efforts in foreign countries by Westerners has taken shape - but that is for another blog!

 Below, check out a clip about Betty from ABC News with Diane Sawyer and on the Nightly News.